 Eton Range Realignment Project

-We are upgrading the existing range crossing to 4 lanes, adding a split carriageway for part of the range and reducing the grade to improve safety and efficiency.
+Eton Range fully opened to traffic on 1 October 2020.
+We have upgraded the existing range crossing to 4 lanes, added a split carriageway for part of the range and reduced the grade to improve safety and efficiency.

 The Peak Downs Highway is a key transport route connecting the regional city of Mackay to the mining and agricultural areas of Central Queensland.
 Eton Range is used heavily by oversize vehicles servicing mining and agricultural industries, as well as general motorists travelling to and from work centres.

-The Eton Range Realignment Project will upgrade the existing range crossing to provide 2 lanes in each direction, with a split carriageway for part of the range.
-The project will reduce the current grade to improve safety for heavy vehicles, and other measures to help control approach and departure speeds.
+The Eton Range Realignment Project upgrades the existing range crossing to 2 lanes in each direction, with a split carriageway for part of the range.
+The project reduces the current grade to improve safety for heavy vehicles and introduces other measures to help control approach and departure speeds.